 Himawari-8 and -9 Meteorological Missions

-JMA (Japan Meteorological Agency) has operated the GMS (Geostationary Meteorological Satellite) and MTSAT (Multifunction Transport Satellite) series of satellites around the 140º east longitude to cover the East Asia and Western Pacific regions since 1978, and makes related contributions to the WMO's World Weather Watch (WWW) Program.
-As a follow-on to the MTSAT series, the Agency plans to operate next-generation satellites called Himawari-8 and Himawari-9 (himawari means "sunflower" in Japanese).
-Unlike the current MTSAT series, which performs both meteorological and aeronautical functions, to include air-traffic control communications and position information, Himawari-8 and -9 will have a dedicated meteorological mission.
+JMA (Japan Meteorological Agency) has operated the GMS (Geostationary Meteorological Satellite) and MTSAT (Multifunction Transport Satellite) series of satellites around the 140º east longitude to cover the East Asia and Western Pacific regions since 1978 and makes related contributions to the WMO's World Weather Watch (WWW) Program.
+As a follow-on to the MTSAT series, the Agency plans to operate next-generation satellites called Himawari-8 and Himawari-9 (Himawari means "sunflower" in Japanese).
+Unlike the current MTSAT series, which performs both meteorological and aeronautical functions, including air-traffic control communications and position information, Himawari-8 and -9 will have a dedicated meteorological mission.
 1) 2) 3) 4) 5) 6)

 In July 2009, JMA completed contract arrangements with MELCO (Mitsubishi Electric Corporation) for the manufacture of Himawari-8 and -9, which have identical specifications.

 Spacecraft parameters: 8) 9) 10)